valerauko/wrike-ist/README.md

 The transition can be disabled by setting the `merged` value to `"-"`.

+#### `opened`

+Specifies the status to move the task to when the linked PR is ready for review (opened or re-opened as ready-for-review, or marked as ready-for-review from draft).

+If not specified, does nothing.

 #### `closed`

 Specifies the status to move the task to when the linked PR is closed without merging.